 background-repeat: no-repeat; background-attachment: fixed; background-position: top center; background-size: cover;

-- Don't forget to save your changes.
+- Do not forget to save your changes.

-- Scroll into a mockup
+- Scroll in a mockup

-- Menu that attaches to the scroll
+- Menu that is fixed on scroll

-- Fixed menu in footer
+- Footer menu

 Still, a website using neither parallax nor scroll dynamics is so... boring?